jrc03c/interfacer/readme.md

 The "Robot" class must implement a "sayHi" method!
 ```

-Each interface must be a plain, shallow JS object where each property of the object is a function (as in the `ISayHi` interface above).
+Each interface must be a plain, shallow JS object where each property of the object is a function (as illustrated by the `ISayHi` interface above).
 The `interfaces` property of any subclass of `Interfacer` can be set with an array of such interface objects.